mjyang0902/Data-Structure/sort/merge-sort/Readme.md

 ## Stability: True
 **Proof of Stability:**
 Suppose we have two stably sorted subarrays.
-When we merge these two subarrays, if we compare two elements in $L$ and $R and find them equal, we choose the element from $L$ to place in $A. This ensures that the sorted subarray remains stable.
+When we merge these two subarrays, if we compare two elements in $L$ and $R and find them equal, we choose the element from $L$ to place in $A$.
+This ensures that the sorted subarray remains stable.

 When we merge two subarrays, each with only one element, they are already in a sorted and stable order.
 Merging them will also maintain stability.
 By repeatedly performing this process, we ensure that the final sorted subarray is also stable.